 - Dwarf Garden Japanese Juniper

 - Emerald Ficus

-- We will make a bonsai out of this dwarf Garden Japanese Juniper.
-Start by looking for limbs and to cut…go ahead try it.
+We will make a bonsai out of this dwarf Garden Japanese Juniper.
+Start by looking for limbs and to cut…go ahead, try it.
 Don’t be afraid to cut limbs that you think need removing.
-Limbs that shoot out vertically will typically make good bonsia’s
+Limbs that shoot out vertically will typically make good bonsai

-- Seperate limbs and foliage to see where is the best place to cut.
+- Separate limbs and foliage to see where the best place is to cut.
 Try to keep all limbs that are more vertical.
 Limbs that shoot straight up or down should be pruned off.

 - It’s best if you start from the bottom and work your way up.

 Making a bonsai is not as complicated as some folks think it is.